gustavomrv/Projeto_Flutter_Paiva_Seguros/README.md

 # Projeto_Flutter_Paiva_Seguros

-A speedrun project,
-necessary time - two days
+A speedrun flutter project with register, login auth and chat interation